Fannon/midi-chords-and-scales-pack/README.md

 ## Download

-Download it in the [releases page](https://github.com/Fannon/midi-chords/releases)!
+Download can be found in the [releases page](https://github.com/Fannon/midi-chords/releases).

 ## Installation